jgriepentrog/cfn-custom-resource/README.md

 ```

 ## Functions
-* sendSuccess - sends a success response to CloudFormation, wraps sendResponse
+* sendSuccess - sends a success response for a custom resource operation to CloudFormation, wraps sendResponse
-* sendFailure - sends a failed response to CloudFormation, wraps sendResponse
+* sendFailure - sends a failed response for a custom resource operation to CloudFormation, wraps sendResponse
-* sendResponse - core function for sending a responses to CloudFormation
+* sendResponse - core function for sending custom resource operation responses to CloudFormation

 ## Constants
 * Responses - SUCCESS and FAILED